-Trimpell Sports and Social Club, Out Moss Lane, Morecambe
+Trimpell Sports and Social Club, Out Moss Lane, Morecambe, LA4 4UP

 Dr Penny Foulds from MAC Clinical Research and Lancaster University, talks about the benefits of being involved in research and why it is a positive thing to do.

-The Bay Dementia Hub offers a large range of information and guidance which will be delivered in partnership with many organisations and individuals alike.
+The Bay Information Hub offers a large range of information and guidance which will be delivered in partnership with many organisations and individuals alike.

-These services can offer a high quality support group for those with dementia as well as their carers.
+These services can offer a high quality support group for those living with a neurological condition, such as dementia or Parkinson’s, as well as their carers, family and friends.
 This comprehensive support group will come in the form of the services opposite.